National Mathematics Summer School

 Who is it for?

 The NMSS is aimed at students completing Year 11, but others are included from time to time.
-Approximately sixty students attend each year.
-Potential participants can be suggested to the relevant state/territory selector for consideration.
-Names of selectors are available from state and territory mathematics teacher associations.
+Approximately 60 students attend each year.
+Potential participants can be suggested to the relevant State/Territory selector for consideration.
+Names of selectors are available from State/Territory affiliated associations.

 When and where is it held?